 Expected salary range: $52,000 - $56,500 annually

-Bachelor's degree and two years’ experience in a business or administrative setting, or a combination of education and relevant work experience to equal six years, including experience with computers (MS Office).
+Bachelor's degree and two years of experience in a business or administrative setting, or a combination of education and relevant work experience to equal six years, including experience with computers (MS Office).

 Demonstrated skill in problem solving.
 Demonstrated knowledge of sponsors' fiscal/administrative terms and conditions.
 Proven excellent written and verbal communication skills.
 Demonstrated ability to work in a team setting under tight deadlines.
 Proven ability to prioritize workload.
 Demonstrated ability to interact with people of all responsibility levels within the U of M and funding agencies.
 Experience in and academic setting.
 Administrative/business experience in a U of M department.
 Experience using the U of M's computerized accounting system, EFS, using electronic tools and be able to utilize the Track Changes function in Word.
 Proven ability to train others on use of electronic systems.
 Two years’ experience with sponsored accounts including a minimum of one-year experience in sponsored projects administration.
 Potential for career advancement.
 Demonstrated strong service orientation.